Nicola Sturgeon has appointed a new and refreshed Scottish Cabinet – ready to deliver for Scotland.

 Deputy First Minister John Swinney remains Education Secretary, taking forward our plan to raise attainment in our schools and transform the provision of childcare.

-Cabinet Secretary for Finance, Economy and Fair Work
+Cabinet Secretary for Finance and Digital Economy

 Cabinet Secretary for Health and Sport